top of page

 Moritz's girlfriend, Lisa Novak, is one he knew from his childhood.
 At one point of time, she left him for America, and when she returned to their homeland of Germany, she told him that she is taking an indefinite break from him, leaving him for someone else.

-However, the teenage drug lord, despite his international success through a start-up app he developed with an accomplice, failed earning back the love of his life.
+However, the teenage drug lord, despite his international success through a start-up app he developed with an accomplice, failed to earn back the love of his life.
 Instead, he remained the same nerdy, social outcast he was before.

 That is also in parallel to Scarface, AKA, Tony Montana, who, despite his own massive success, remained the same foul-mouthed, low-life thug he was before his transformation.